systematic-magic/AgingPMCtest/editorials_news_pdf.rst

    :alt: Correspondence

 |
-.. _email_editorials_news:
+.. _email_pdf_editorials:

-6. Email
+7. Email
 --------

-"Email:" section can be found at the end of the article right after the Correspondnce section
+Email section can be found at the end of the article right after the Correspondence section.

-6.1.
-Check that there is no blank line between Correspondence: and Email: sections
+7.1.
+Check that there is no blank line between Correspondence and Email sections.

-6.2.Check that email section has a title "Email:" (starts with capital letter and followed by colon (:))
+7.2.
+Check that email section has a title "Email:" (:ref:`title case<title_case>` and followed by colon (:)).

-6.3.
+7.3.
 Check that "Email:" is formatted in black, bold and italic font.

-6.4.
-Check that "Email:" is followed by hyperlinked email address.
-In case of multiple emails, those should be divided by comma (,).
+7.4.
+Check that "Email:" is followed by hyperlinked email address (only one email is allowed in PDF).

-6.5.
+7.5.
 Check that email address is formatted in blue, underlined, italic font.

+7.6.
+Check that there are no punctuation marks at the end of email line.

 .. image:: /_static/email.png
    :alt: Email